 Sustainability in the workplace is a goal we should all strive for and ‘going green’ doesn’t have to put a strain on your bottom line.
 There are many great examples of environmental sustainability in the workplace that can reduce your business’ carbon footprint and improve employee satisfaction and productivity.
 Studies continue to find that environmentally conscious businesses continue to benefit both economically and socially by reducing their carbon footprint.
 Whether you are looking for eco friendly workplace design or for some examples of economic sustainability in the workplace, there are many ways your business can make a difference just by making small changes in the way it operates.

 A Green Workplace or Eco Friendly Workplace is one that is sensitive to the environment, manages resources effectively and is socially responsible.
 Green sustainable strategies are based on concrete examples of social sustainability in the workplace.
-These can include working from home, using natural light to reduce energy consumption, interior design with environmental sustainability in mind, and reducing office waste.
+These can include working from home, using natural light to reduce energy consumption, eco friendly interior design, and reducing office waste.
 Green initiatives in the workplace continue to benefit businesses worldwide.
 Continue reading for more information on the impact of sustainability in the workplace.

 Green Initiatives in the Workplace